CHTC/tutorial-rstudio-to-chtc/README.md

 (You may also see a file called `docker_stderror`, which you can ignore.)

-The contents of `example.out` should have the "normal" output messages for the script.
+The contents of `example.madison.out` should have the "normal" output messages for the script.
 You can use the command

 ```
-head logs/example.madison.csv.out
+head logs/example.madison.out
 ```

 to print the first 10 lines of the file, or use

 ```
-cat logs/example.madison.csv.out
+cat logs/example.madison.out
 ```

 to print all the lines in the file.